Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

-- Once couscous is cool add the chopped vegetables, feta cheese and the dressing.
+- Once the couscous is cool, add the chopped vegetables, feta cheese, and the dressing.
 Mix well.
 This can be served immediately or chilled.

 - This recipe is perfect as is, but for added flavor and texture, consider adding chopped radishes or kalamata olives.

-- I use english cucumber so I don't have to seed or peel them.
+- I use English cucumbers so I don't have to seed or peel them.

 - This recipe is made with regular couscous, not pearl couscous.
 Pearl couscous or Israeli couscous is larger and has a denser texture.
 It's more like small balls of pasta.